sgjsakura/SignalRHubProxyGenerator/README.md

 **The building process finished successfully but nothing happens, no proxy type can be used in my project**

 Since the source generator is a new feature just introduced in the lastest version of Visual Studio, there is still quite stable for use.
 Sometimes the generated code cannot be detected by the editor and thus you cannot found or use them.
 You may restart Visual Studio after your project builded and you may found the new generated proxy types.
-If you have tried many time but you still fail, you may submit issues here or report to the .NET Roslyn developement team.
+If you have tried many time but you still fail, you may submit issues here or report to the (https://github.com/dotnet/roslyn)[.NET Roslyn developement team].

 ## Contribution and Issues